 Strangely enough, the complex of two spectacularly built temples by the king Mahipala is tranquil, yet loud in the holy messages it gives out through the aura of its walls.

 3. Jai Vilas Palace Museum

 Step into a palace worth a whooping crore on your trip to North and Central India.
-Furthermore, get mesmerised by the three floors designed in European style.
-Feel like a royalty walking on the bedazzled carpets and marvel in the beauty of the glitters and glow of the palace.
+Furthermore, get mesmerized by the three floors designed in European style.
+Feel like royalty walking on the bedazzled carpets and marvel at the beauty of the glitters and glow of the palace.
 Undoubtedly, the oil painting collection and chandeliers will sweep you off of your feet.

 4. Tansen’s Tomb

 Do you wish to enhance your voice?

 This is the place for you.
 Strangely enough, the legend has it that chewing the leaves of the tamarind tree here makes your voice melodious.
 Give it a try, why don’t you?

 In addition, get to see the tomb of Akbar’s favorite Tansen in sprawling greenery.

 Visiting Bir Singh Palace, Orchha Palace, Cenotaphs, and Betwa River.